-Why are these movies so popular?
+Why are these Korean movies so popular?

 The success of Korean films internationally

-The best Korean movies are wildly different from the list of South Korea’s films that the world is most familiar with.
+The best South Korean movies are wildly different from the list of South Korea’s films that the world is most familiar with.
 Korean viewers enjoy stories that depict the country’s history, while the international audience seems to love action-packed thrillers of the present day.

-Where can I watch a Korean film?
+Where can I watch a Korean movie?

-Korean movies on Netflix
+Korean Movies on Netflix

-You can also find films depending on your preference on the genre, cast, or the year it was released.
+You can also find movies depending on your preference on the genre, cast, director or the year it was released.
+If you prefer movies starring Korean actresses like Kim Tae Ri, Kim Hye Ja, or Im Soo Jung, or perhaps movies by director Hong Sang Soo, then that’s also easy to do!
 They even pick out specific films based on the previous ones you’ve watched.

 How many of the South Korean films that are most popular in Korea have you seen?
 What about the internationally most popular ones?
 And what is your favorite film currently?
-You can start binge-watching these movies, even snack on some Korean fried chicken or snacks while you’re at it!
-Let us know in the comments what you think of these films from Korea and whether you love watching them as much as we do!
+You can start binge-watching these Korean movies, even snack on some Korean fried chicken or snacks while you’re at it!
+Of course, K-dramas are also as good!